sumn2u/string-comparisons/readme.md

 console.log('Trigram Jaccard similarity:', Trigram.similarity(trigram1, trigram2)); // Output: 0 (no shared trigrams)
 ```

 ## Contributing

 We encourage contributions to this library!
 Feel free to fork the repository, make your changes, and submit pull requests.

+## Support the Project <a name="support-the-project"></a>⭐

+If you feel awesome and want to support us in a small way, please consider starring and sharing the repo!
+This helps us get visibility and allow the community to grow. 🙏

+## Contact Us
+If you have any questions or feedback, please don't hesitate to contact us at sumn2u@gmail.com, or reach out to Suman directly.
+We hope you find this resource helpful 💜.

+## License Information
+This project is licensed under the  [MIT](./LICENSE) , which means that you are free to use, modify, and distribute the code as long as you comply with the terms of the license.